-This is the second blog post in the series about STRESS and how to manage it with a Naturopathic approach.
+This post is the second blog post in a series about STRESS and how to manage it with a Naturopathic approach.

 When you are under stress, your body reacts:

 - Within a couple of minutes during a stressful situation, adrenaline is quickly released into the blood, sending impulses to organs to create a specific response.

 - Your body increases the metabolism of Carbohydrates, Fats and Proteins to gain rapid energy.

 - The body loses amino acids and minerals like potassium, phosphorus and magnesium and stores less calcium in the bones.

 - In this situation, the body absorbs fewer nutrients, especially the B vitamins, an essential part of the nervous system’s proper functioning.

 - Also, the body lowers the digestive system’s secretion, which causes problems like constipation and IBS.

 - Stress weakens the body, the immune system and reduces its healing power.

 So here are some of my tested suggestions if you suffer from a long stressful period-